caspiankeyes/Interpretability-Mission/README.md

 # [Join the Collective](https://opencollective.com/echelonlabs)

-# To support safety and integrity at the frontier of interpretability research
+# To advance safety and integrity at the frontier of interpretability research

 </div>